SPAC linked to Trump's venture outperforms others in sector - NewsBreak

 SPAC linked to Trump's venture outperforms others in sector

-Digital World Acquisition Corp (DWAC.O), which inked an $875 million deal in October to merge with Trump Media & Technology Group Corp (TMTG), currently ranks as the best performing SPAC stock ever, according to SPAC Research.
+Digital World Acquisition Corp, which inked an $875 million deal in October to merge with Trump Media & Technology Group Corp (TMTG), currently ranks as the best performing SPAC stock ever, according to SPAC Research.

+Top 10 SPACs (pre-closing and post-closing) by current stock price (in $):

 Digital World’s shares ended trading at $73.12 on Friday, way above their $10 initial public offering price.
 This infers a valuation on the combined entity of close to $13 billion, including debt.